 Hashimoto: "I think healthcare and mobility go very well together.
 Public spaces and well-being spaces need to be usable by people who have difficulty getting around on their own, such as children and the elderly.
 In that sense, I think mobility spaces that connect bases with homes, and each base with another, are extremely important.

-NOMURA Co.,Ltd. has been involved in the development of many bases and space creation, but we believe that if we can provide transportation that allows anyone to get to those spaces whenever they want, as well as spaces for travel, the value of those places and spaces will increase even more, and we are currently working on developing a new market in the mobility field."
+While NOMURA Co.,Ltd. has been involved in the development of many locations and space creation, we believe that if we can provide transportation and mobile spaces that allow anyone to access these spaces whenever they want, the value of those places and spaces will be further enhanced.
+Therefore, we are currently working on developing a new market in the area of mobility."

 Leveraging know-how and personal connections in business and facility development in the healthcare field to demonstrate capabilities in leasing business